Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 - Service staff (if separate)

-- Setup and breakdown fees
+- Set-up and breakdown fees

 - Insurance requirements